pakpoom66/IIAS-Enablement-Class/Labs/DataLoading/Readme.md

 ## Lab Overview

-For this lab ,you will load data from inside the Db2 Warehouse container.
-Now to load data into the BDI tables that you will create under your user default schema, so no need to prepend a schema name.
-If IIAS, then create using the ID schema [`teamXX`].
+For this lab, you will load data from inside the Db2 Warehouse container.
+  * **[Default Workshop]** If you are running this against Db2 Warehouse Local on the VM, you will create under your user default schema, so no need to prepend a schema name.
+  * If you are running this against a live IIAS, then create using the ID schema [`teamXX`].
 You will have three sets of BDI tables to load, the tables will have the following extension added to the their name: `_DBLOAD`, `_DB2LOAD`, `_CURLOAD`, `_CTAS` and `FEDLOAD`.

 Example for base table `CALL_CENTER` the following extension is added to the name:
 ```